gohugoio/hugo/docs/content/content/archetypes.md

 The content type is automatically detected based on the file path passed to the Hugo CLI command <code>hugo new <em>[my-content-type/post-name]</em></code>.
 To override the content type for a new post, include the `--kind` flag during creation.

+> *Note: if you wish to use archetypes that ship with a theme, the theme MUST be specified in your `config.toml`.*